 The 30 year old Bryant “By-By” Jennings from Philadelphia is 6ft 3in, and has an almost 3 inch longer reach than Wladimir Klitschko.
 Jennings has an outstanding record: 19 wins, 10 by KO and no defeats.
 In his last two fights he won against the undefeated Mike Perez and Artur Szpilka.
 Jennings is a former US heavyweight champion and ranked very high in all world boxing organizations.

 For years Wladimir Klitschko has been the undisputed No 1 in the heavyweight division.
-Klitschko has won the gold medal in the 1996 Olympic Games in Atlanta.
-In his last fight up to date he defeated WBO mandatory Alex Leapai by KO in April 2014.
-The clash with Pulev will be Klitschko’s 26th Heavyweight World Championship fight.
-His professional record is currently 62 wins, with 53 KOs and only three defeats.
-Wladimir Klitschko has been world champion since 2006 and is therefore second to the legendary Joe Louis, the longest lasting champion in the history of heavyweight boxing.
+He has won the gold medal at the 1996 Olympic Games in Atlanta.
+In his last fight Klitschko knocked out the undefeated mandatory challenger Kubrat Pulev.
+The clash with Jennings will be Klitschko’s 27th Heavyweight World Championship fight.
+His professional record is currently 63 wins, with 54 KOs and only three defeats.
+Wladimir Klitschko has been world champion for the second time since 2006 and is now second to the legendary Joe Louis, the longest reigning world champion in heavyweight history.

 Wladimir Klitschko: “I do have great respect for Bryant Jennings and his achievements.
 He has good movement in the ring and good technique.
 I know this will be a tough challenge.
 I am extremely happy to fight in New York again.
 I had my first unification fight here and a lot of great heavyweight matches have taken place at Madison Square Garden.
 It will definitely be a great fight night and I will do everything for it from my side.”